Top 10 Best Quotes from Marcus Aurelius

 16 Humans have come into being for the sake of each other, so either teach them, or learn to bear them

-There are times that you will be intolerant to the point that you'll seek loneliness.
+There are times when you will be intolerant to the point that you'll seek loneliness.
 People do have conflicting views.
-The best thing you can deal with those people is to either tolerate or guide them to a better path.
+The best way to deal with those people is to either tolerate or guide them to a better path.

 17 Confine yourself to the present